 Had I just taken a step back and Columbo’ed before going to the doc’s, it wouldn’t have been difficult to find out that my fits of laughter were the reasons behind my spikes and even if that means that there is something wrong, I’m not going to stop laughing.
 I couldn’t if I tried.

 I want this type of thinking to change.
-That my balance shifts towards “something’s wrong” as opposed to “everything’s okay”.
+That my focus shifts away from “something’s wrong” and moves towards “everything’s okay”.

 So, in honour of this post, I’m going to surf the web for my hilarious treasures that I can one day share with you all.